 Cost is one of the three corner stones of any renovation project and should be considered carefully from the outset.
 Your project will be priced by us three times before you get to sign a Construction Agreement.
-This is because planning stage is where you should be making your scope decisions, and to make the right decisions you need to be informed on cost.
+This is because the planning stage is where you should be making your scope decisions, and to make the right decisions you need to be informed on cost.

 Pricing on Concept Drawings

 At concept design stage we’re working with the big picture for both layout and structure.
 A small change in layout can have a big impact on the structural design and therefore the cost of the project.
-The information we give you at this stage will equip you to make decisions around changes to your design, allowing you to make significant changes cheaply.
+The information we give you at this stage will equip you to make decisions around changes to your design, allowing you to make significant changes inexpensively.

 Pricing on Working Drawings

 Before your completed plans are submitted to council for consent, we’ll put together a second estimate.
 We’ll still be making some assumptions around finishing products and selections, but will have the construction detail we need to provide you with a higher certainty of cost.

 The purpose of this price is for you to confirm the project continues to fit your budget and give you a final opportunity to make changes to the layout, or structure or any other features that involve consent from council.

 When your plans have been submitted to council, we will then engage our contractors and suppliers for quotes and present you with the final cost proposal, a recommended contingency which reflects the potential complexities of your project, and the construction agreement.